Yash1622/Flow-Logs-Parser/README.md

 ## Assumptions:
 - The program only supports the default AWS flow log format and version 2.
-- The flow logs are in a text file.
+- The flow log file must be a text file in the default AWS flow log format, version 2, as specified in the AWS VPC Fow Logs Documentation.
-- The lookup table must be a comma-seperated values file saved as text file.
+- The lookup table must be a txt file having comma seperated values with a header with the following columns:
+  - dstport - an integer representing destination port
+  - protocol - a string representing the protocol
+  - tag - a string representing the tag uniquely identified by dstport and protocol together
 - The first line of the lookup table file is assumed to be a header and is skipped
 - The log entries must be in the default log format as specified in the AWS VPC Fow Logs Documentation.
-- The mapping of protocol numbers to their corresponding protocol names is present in protocol_mapping_table.csv and the data was sourced from wikipidea
+- The mapping of protocol numbers to their corresponding protocol names is present in protocol_mapping_table.csv (the data is sourced from [Wikipedia](https://en.wikipedia.org/wiki/List_of_IP_protocol_numbers))

 ## File Structure:
 ```
 project-root/
 │
 ├── Solution.py                 # Main script to run the program
-├── utils.py                    # Utility functions, including load_lookup_table and
+├── utils.py                    # Utility functions, including load_lookup_table and other utility functions
 ├── config.py                   # Configuration file, containing file paths
 ├── results/                    # Directory where output files are saved
   ├── tag_counts.csv              # File containing counts of matches for each tag